-- 1.1 The performance of academic staff will be considered in relation to the criteria 'Academic Probation Performance Standards'.
-This document is attached at Appendix 2. - 1.2 Performance will be considered in four key areas: - knowledge of academic subject area including feedback from student monitoring and evaluation - teaching and learning - contribution to research, consultancy/professional practice and scholarly activity (as appropriate) - professional conduct - 1.3 In addition, consideration will be given to how the probationer is progressing in relation to decision making, communication skills, flexibility of approach, attitude and level of attendance.
+- 1.1.
+The performance of academic staff will be considered in relation to the Academic Probation Performance Standards criteria. - 1.2.
+Performance will be considered in four key areas: - Knowledge of academic subject area, including feedback from student monitoring and evaluation. - Teaching and learning. - Contribution to research, consultancy/professional practice and scholarly activity (as appropriate). - Professional conduct. - 1.3.
+In addition, consideration will be given to how the probationer is progressing in relation to decision making, communication skills, flexibility of approach, attitude and level of attendance.